Precision Build

 Key Skills:

-• Battery management and power systems
+• Battery state management and repeatability

 Event Manager: TBD